 Below is a Google Maps view of the parking lot, Cold Spring Station, and Salisbury Mills-Cornwall Station to give you a bit better idea of where everything is located.

-Additional Nearby Hikes: just across the river from Storm King is Breakneck Ridge, another beautiful but more demanding hiking opportunity.
+Additional Nearby Hikes: just across the river from Storm King is Breakneck Ridge, another beautiful but more demanding hiking opportunity, as well as Bull Hill.
 A bit south of Storm King you will find Bear Mountain, where on a clear day you can see all the way to NYC!
 Check out those hiking guides to learn more.

 3) What to Bring on the Trail